John II, Lord of Polanen: First phase of the Hook and Cod Wars

 William of Duivenvoorde and his nephew John II were leaders of what would become known as the 'Hook' party during the Hook and Cod wars.
 In 1350, they travelled to Hainaut to pay homage to Countess Margaret II.
 Somewhere between 1347 and 1350, John was appointed Burgrave of Geertruidenberg.
 In 1350, he purchased the Land of Breda for 43000 florins from John III, Duke of Brabant.
 He also acquired high justice over Breda.

 The Hook and Cod wars started in earnest in about March 1351.
 Polanen Castle was besieged for 2 weeks and then demolished.
 Oud Haerlem Castle was taken after a siege which lasted more than 6 months, even though John van not present.
-The Siege of Geertuidenberg Castle lasted from October 1351 to August 1352.
+The Siege of Geertruidenberg Castle lasted from October 1351 to August 1352.
 Here John's brother Philip commanded as his lieutenant.
 As a result of the war John lost the Lordship of De Lek.